 Plant propagation refers to the reproduction of plants through seeds, bulbs, and cutting.
 These methods require less space and time than other methods, such as root division.
 You should consider using artificial lighting and heat lamps to grow plants indoors.

-Handling indoor plants are a lot harder than outdoor plants.
+Handling indoor plants is a lot harder than outdoor plants.
 Because indoor plants don’t have access to natural sources that outdoor plants have.
 So, we have to deliver that to them.
 In this article, we want to share tips and tricks for maintaining indoor plants.

 Here are some common problems with indoor plants